Injuries hurt Clippers in 43-0 loss to WEM

 Kennedy had a dozen tackles with three of them behind the line.
 Eric Rohlfing had 13 tackles with four behind the line.
 Tanyon Hoheisel and Cameron Seely each had seven tackles with one behind the line.

 Healthy, the Clippers would have a good chance of beating winless Alden-Conger/Glenville-Emmons Friday.
-Whether the homecoming game will be played in Cleveland or Le Center has not been decided.
+The homecoming game will be played in Le Center.

-Senior Levi Baker, who didn’t play in Waterville, expects to be back in uniform, but the status of Shook and McCabe is questionable.
+Senior Levi Baker, who didn’t play in Waterville, expects to be back in uniform, but the status of Shook is expected to be out for the season, and McCabe is questionable.
 Luke Mueller, who has not made it on the field yet this year, was in the crow’s nest at Waterville.

 “We’ve got good guys behind them,” Olson said.
 “We’ve just got to trust them to do their jobs.”